 As applications, we obtain the Ehrhart polynomials of hypersimplices \cite{Kat} and minimal matroids \cite{Fer2} as simple special cases, and give a recursive formula for the Ehrhart polynomials of $(a,b)$-Catalan matroids.
 We also show that all sparse paving Schubert matroids are Ehrhart positive by proving that they are coefficient-wisely bounded by the minimal and uniform matroids.
 Ferroni \cite{Fer2} conjectured that all matroids are coefficient-wisely bounded by the minimal and uniform matroids, which was disproved by Ferroni \cite{Fer3} later on.
 We confirm this conjecture for the case of sparse paving Schubert matroids.
-Moreover, we express the Ehrhart polynomials of three families of Schubert matroids as positive combinations of the Ehrhart polynomials of hypersimplices, which imply Ehrhart positivity of these Schubert matroids.
+Moreover, we introduce notched rectangle matroids, and show that three subfamilies of notched rectangle matroids are Ehrhart positive.
+We conjecture that all notched rectangle matroids are Ehrhart positive.

 To describe our results, we need some notations.
 Assume that $S\subseteq[n]$ is a finite set of positive integers.
 Since we only consider Schubert matroids ${\rm SM}_n(S)$, it suffices to let $n$ be the maximal element of $S$.
 The {\it indicator vector} $\mathbb{I}(S)$ of $S$ is the 0-1 vector $\mathbb{I}(S)=(i_1,\ldots,i_n)$, where $i_j=1$ if $j\in S$, and 0 otherwise.
 Clearly, $i_n=1$.
 For simplicity, write $\mathbb{I}(S)=(0^{r_1},1^{r_2},\ldots,0^{r_{2m-1}},1^{r_{2m}})$, where $0^{r_1}$ represents $r_1$ copies of 0's, $1^{r_2}$ represents $r_2$ copies of 1's, etc. Thus $S$ can be written as an integer sequence $r(S)=(r_1,r_2,\ldots,r_{2m})$ of length $2m$, where $r_1\ge0$ and $r_i>0$ for $i\ge 2$.
 It is easy to see that given such an integer sequence $r$, there is a unique set $S$ whose indicator vector $\mathbb{I}(S)$ can be written in this way.
 We will use $S$, $r$ or $r(S)$ interchangeably with no further clarification.
 For example, let $S=\{2,6,7,10\}\subseteq[10]$, then $\mathbb{I}(S)=(0,1,0^3,1^2,0^2,1)$ and $r(S)=(1,1,3,2,2,1)$.